illyfrancis/scribble/docs/draft.md

                           \                                      /
                       (Transaction)-----------------------------'

-The nodes of the graph is the domain entity and and the edges connecting the nodes describes the relationship between the domain entities.
+The node of the graph is the domain entity and and the edge connecting the nodes describes the relationship between the domain entities.

 With such graph data structure, obtaining the information of the transactions for a given ***transaction identifier*** is as trivial as traversing the graph starting from the (Transaction Identifier) node and along the edges identified as 'relates_to' to arrive at (Transaction) nodes.